ct-clmsn/nim-sos/README.md

 The `sosSymIndexArrayDecl` block above creates 2 arrays at compile time.
 The array `a` is of type `int` and is 100 elements.
 The array `b` is of type `float64` and is 500 elements.

+*Symmetric indexed arrays will not work if defined outside the `sosSymIndexArrayDecl` block!*

 Arrays declared with the `symarray[T:SomeNumber]` type are created at runtime.
 Users can dynamically or statically size the array with an invocation of the `newSymArray` constructors. `symarray[T:SomeNumber]` should be created inside the scope of an `sosBlock` block.

 ```